AnonymerNiklasistanonym/TelegramHaushaltsBot/README.md

 1. (This step can be skipped if you wat to use your own image) Create the image by executing the script [`convertToPng.sh`](image/convertToPng.sh) in the directory [`image`](image)
 2. Talk again to the contact [BotFather](https://t.me/botfather) with the message `/setuserpic`
-3. Select your bot and send in the following message the created image `image/out.png` (or with your own image)
+3. Select your bot and send in the following message the created image `image/out.png` (or your own image)

 ## TODOs